SAP-samples/btp-s4hana-nocode-extension/setup/s4hc-setup/setup-s4hc-system.md

 # Configure Communication Settings in SAP S/4HANA Cloud

-To allow inbound communication with the SAP S/4HANA tenant, you need to create a communication arrangement.
-The communication arrangement defines which system (communication system) and which user can call which APIs (communication scenarios).
+To allow inbound communication with the SAP S/4HANA tenant, you need to explicitly allow the API's to be accessible from external systems like SAP BTP.
+Read about [Communication Management](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/2e84a10c430645a88bdbfaaa23ac9ff7.html?version=2302.500) for more detailed information.

-See section [User Propagation from the Cloud Foundry Environment to SAP S/4HANA Cloud](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/9af03a067bf74457ba0de0221b9cc72a.html) on SAP Help Portal for more details.
+In this document, we describe using the SAMLAssertion Authentication method to access the SAP S/4HANA Cloud APIs.
+You can also start testing the scenario with **Basic Authentication** using a technical user, look in the section [Basic Authentication](https://help.sap.com/doc/6ce62b6bdda340ffbeae3f138c3cb71b/SHIP/en-US/Set_Up_Authentication_for_SAP_S4HANA_Cloud_Extensions.pdf).
+Select the communication scenario **SAP_COM_0008** when creating a communication arrangement to expose the [Business Partner API](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).

 ## Download SAP BTP subaccount Trust Certificate